The gap between a variational problem and its occupation measure relaxation: No gap in codimension one

 Indeed, denoting the latter minimum by $\tilde M_\mathrm{r}$, observe that we always have $M_\mathrm{r}\geq \tilde M_\mathrm{r}$ because $L\geq \tilde L$; let us show the opposite inequality.
 The measure $\bar\mu$ constructed in Definition \ref{def:centroid}, which concentrates the mass of $\mu$ on its centroid $\mathcal Z(x,y)$ in each fiber $(x,y)\times Z$, satisfies

-A new measure $\tilde\mu$ can be constructed that redistributes, on each fiber $(x,y) \times Z$, the mass of $\bar\mu$ on the points where $\tilde L=L$ while maintaining the same centroid; indeed, on each fiber $(x,y)\times Z$ we can pick (for example, using Choquet's theorem) a probability measure $\nu_{(x,y)}$ supported on the extreme points of the facet of $\tilde L$ containing the centroid $\mathcal Z(x,y)$, in such a way that the centroid of $\nu_{(x,y)}$ will again be $\mathcal Z(x,y)$; it can be argued using standard set-valued analysis techniques that this choice can be done in such a way as to produce a measurable selection on the set-valued map associating to each $(x,y)\in\Omega\times Y$ the set of probabilities on the extreme points of the facet containing the centroid; to finish the construction, let $\tilde\mu=\int_{\Omega\times Y}\nu_{(x,y)}d(\projXY)_\#\mu(x,y)$.
+A new measure $\tilde\mu$ can be constructed that redistributes, on each fiber $(x,y) \times Z$, the mass of $\bar\mu$ on the points where $\tilde L=L$ while maintaining the same centroid; indeed, on each fiber $(x,y)\times Z$ we can pick (for example, using Choquet's theorem) a probability measure $\nu_{(x,y)}$ supported on the extreme points of the facet of $\tilde L$ containing the centroid $\mathcal Z(x,y)$, in such a way that the centroid of $\nu_{(x,y)}$ will again be $\mathcal Z(x,y)$; it can be argued using the Kuratowski--Ryll-Nardzewski Selection Theorem (see \cite[Th.
+18.13]{aliprantisborder} or \cite[Th.\ 8.1.3]{aubinfrankowska}) that this choice can be done in such a way as to produce a measurable selection on the set-valued map associating to each $(x,y)\in\Omega\times Y$ the set of probabilities on the extreme points of the facet containing the centroid; to finish the construction, let $\tilde\mu=\int_{\Omega\times Y}\nu_{(x,y)}d(\projXY)_\#\mu(x,y)$.
 Then we have

 Now, $(\tilde\mu,\mu_\partial)\in\mathcal M$ because condition \eqref{eq:boundarycondition} does not change by the construction of $\tilde\mu$ because integrals of functions linear in $z$ are not affected.
 Thus we have $M_\mathrm{r}\leq \tilde M_r$, which is what we wanted to show. \end{remark}